appintheair/aita-track-flight-scheme/README.md

 *This is preview version of the API so please let us know any comments you have*

-For now only iOS is supported (starting from App in the Air 5.1), Android support would start from App in the Air 2.2.3 ([email us](mailto:support@appintheair.mobi) to get early access).
+For now both iOS (starting from App in the Air 5.1) and Android(starting from App in the Air 2.2.3) is supported.

 ## Params ##
 **Required Params**